nasrinsanati/NasWebsite/README.md

    ## Usage

-   Feel free to explore the code for educational purposes and personal inspiration.
-Contributions to its improvement are welcome, considering the aforementioned legal constraints.
+   The primary aim of this project is to assist students in learning web design.
+I've provided detailed comments on the more complex sections of the code to aid your understanding.
+Feel free to explore the code for educational or inspirational purposes.
+Contributions to enhance the project are welcome, while keeping in mind the legal constraints mentioned above.

    ## Contact